 DC PIN provides children and youth (ages 0-26) with special needs and their families with family navigation, care coordination, community education and individual advocacy.

-Our Parent-to-Parent program provides parents with leadership training and a supportive network to peers.
-An important component of the Parent to Parent program is our Parent-to-Parent Support Group.
-This support group meets the first Thursday of each month from 5:00 pm– 6:30pm.
-Please follow this link to view upcoming dates for our support group: PARENT SUPPORT GROUP FLYER 2013.
-Each session focuses on information sharing, and learning about advanced topics related to special education.
-All parents are welcome to attend.
-Please call AJE office to inquire about the location of monthly support group meetings.
+Our Parent-to-Parent program provides parents with leadership training and a supportive network of peers.
+An important component of the Parent-to-Parent program is our Parent-to-Parent Support Group.
+This support group meets the fourth Saturday of each month from 10am to 11:30am at the Anacostia Public Library.
+Please view our monthly training calendar for specific dates and topics.
+All parents, caregivers and community members are welcome to attend.

 The Parent Training and Information Center (PTI) is a comprehensive resource library and training center.
 The center offers parents information on the laws of special education, specific disabilites, the latest research on treatment and interventions, and adaptive technology.